Starting Baby On Solids – What & When?

 - They open their mouth when presented with a spoon.

 Read more about how to know if your baby is ready here.
 If your baby starts showing these signs, you can start baby on solids.
-But remember that solids should never be introduced before four months of age.
+But remember, you should never introduce solids before your baby has reached at least 4 months of age.

 Baby’s first foods 6- 7 months – finely pureed or mashed foods

 Once a baby is six months of age you can start introducing solids.
 But remember to keep the texture of the food as smooth as possible so that the baby can swallow it easily.
 The food items that can be fed during this age include:

 - Infant cereals (iron-enriched) (mix with breast milk or formula for a perfect first food)